 - (1) The symptoms, causes, effects, and corrective actions of at least three (3) of the following:

 - (a) Hypoxia

 - (b) Hyperventilation

 - (c) Middle ear and sinus problems

 - (d) Spatial disorientation

 - (e) Motion sickness

 - (f) Carbon monoxide poisoning

 - (g) Stress and fatigue

 - (h) Dehydration

-- (2) The effects of alcohol and drugs, including over-the-counter drugs.
+- (2) The effects of alcohol, drugs, and over-the-counter drugs.

-- (3) The effects of nitrogen excesses during scuba dives upon a pilot and/or passenger inflight.
+- (3) The effects of excesses nitrogen during scuba dives upon a pilot or passenger inflight.